wevre/wry/README.wry.txt

 (2018--07-20) Alternatively, a comment block could be introduced by ///.

-I've used # as a comment character in some places when writing about wry.
+I've used # as a comment character in some places when writing about Wry.
 But  I think # needs to be reserved for labeling scopes and loops, so it is out as a comment character.